-The Association will adhere to EU legislation at all times and seek advice as and when required from its solicitors in relation to appropriate advertising.
+The Association will adhere to Scottish Procurement Regulations at all times.
+The Association may advertise appropriate opportunities on Public Contract Scotland web site or utilise and draw down from an approved framework agreement.
 The Association will take account, of the "Procurement Policy" at all times.
 Once approved contractors have been identified, works will be instructed and paid for in accordance with the Financial Procedures Policy.
 (Relevant abstract appended).